oletizi/avi-docs/src/site/docs/16.3/ab-pool-feature/index.md

 * For each of the pools, normal load balancing is performed.
 After Vantage selects a pool for a new session, the load balancing method configured for that pool is used to select a server.
 * The A/B setting does not affect existing sessions.
 For example, setting the percentage sent to B to 100 percent does not cause existing sessions on pool A to move to B. Likewise, A/B pool settings do not affect persistence configurations.
 * The <a href="/docs/16.2.2/configuration-guide/applications/pools#poolcreateadvancedtab">pool down actions</a> of pools A and B are independent of one another and can be set to different actions. > In the current release, the backup pool action is not supported for either pool in an A/B pair.
+> In the current release, the backup pool action is not supported for either pool in an A/B pair.

 * A/B pools do not act as backup pools for one other.
-Once a specific pool (A or B) is chosen, if server selection to the pool fails, then the client connection is terminated using the configured pool down action.

-    This behavior ensures that a failure in the selected pool is brought to the attention of the Vantage user, rather than masked by a silent failover to the other pool.
+Once a specific pool (A or B) is chosen, if server selection to the pool fails, then the client connection is terminated using the configured pool down action.This behavior ensures that a failure in the selected pool is brought to the attention of the Avi Vantage user, rather than masked by a silent failover to the other pool.

 ## Configuring the A/B Pool Feature

 The following sections show how to configure the A/B pool feature using the web interface or CLI.